ExoJulia/SysSimExClusters/README.md

 ```
 git clone git@github.com:ExoJulia/SysSimExClusters.git
 ```
 * Switch to the branch of this repository containing the model you want to simulate from.
-For example, to simulate models from Paper II, do:
+For example, to simulate models from the most recent paper, do:
 ```
-git checkout He_Ford_Ragozzine_2020
+git checkout He_et_al_2020b
 ```

 ### Usage: